 Ask John Greaves, Archery Section Coach at SportsAble, what he is most proud of and he will say it is the fact that everyone at SportsAble supports each other in the enjoyment of sport.

-He is also proud of the fact that archery was one of the first sports offered at SportsAble 42 years ago and that the section is still going strong today.
+He is also proud of the fact that archery was one of the first sports offered at SportsAble when it was founded, and that the section is still going strong today.

 Archery is a powerful, addictive and dignified sport that helps people develop and hone such skills as balance, focus, patience, competitiveness and hand-eye-coordination.
 There are few other places where wheelchair athletes and able bodied athletes are on such an even competitive level.